BYLAWS OF THE BUSINESS TECHNOLOGY ASSOCIATION

-ARTICLE VSection 1.
+Section 1.
 NUMBER AND ELECTION.
 The properties and business of this Association shall be managed by its Board of Directors.
-The Board of Directors shall be comprised of eight (8) members, including the Immediate Past President, three (3) Officers, and four (4) District Representatives who shall serve as set forth in Article V, Section 2.
+The Board of Directors shall be comprised of twelve (12) members, including the Immediate Past President, three (3) Officers, and eight (8) District Representatives who shall serve as set forth in Article V, Section 2.
 Members of the Board of Directors must be employees of ACTIVE VOTING members at the time of election and throughout their service on the Board of Directors.

 Section 2.
 COMPOSITION OF THE BOARD OF DIRECTORS.

-B. Four (4) Directors, one (1) appointed by each of the four (4) Districts of the Association, (preferably a past or present District officer) who is an ACTIVE VOTING member of the Association, for a one- (1) year term which may not exceed three (3) consecutive terms.
+B. Eight (8) District Representatives, two (2) appointed by each of the four (4) Districts of the Association, (preferably a past or present District officer) who is an ACTIVE VOTING member of the Association, for a one- (1) year term which may not exceed three (3) consecutive terms.

 Section 4.
 MEETINGS.
 There shall be no less than two (2) meetings per year of the Board of Directors which may be held at any place or manner designated by the President.